getmubarak/SA/quality/robustness/questions.md

+* Software is robust if it can tolerate such problems as unanticipated events, invalid inputs, corrupted internally stored data, improper uses by system operators, unavailable databases, stress overloads.

+* Systems that include both hardware and software are robust if they can tolerate physical problems such as equipment damage loss of power software crashes and equipment damage, loss of power, software crashes .

 * Call API with wrong number of parameters, with wrong data types, with values exceeding the allowed range, with special characters e.g. white spaces, control-sequences, characters beyond standard ASCII-range, …

 * Submit more requests then the API can handle.